Bram-Verjans/Hedging-Correlation-Risk-in-Financial-Markets/7. Hedging real data/Data/30/README.md

-# Hedging-Correlation-Risk-in-Financial-Markets
+# Ouptuts folder
-This repository is made as a central location where the code can be found to recreate the results for the thesis 'Hedging Correlation Risk in Financial Markets', by Bram Verjans and Ivo De Brabandere

-## General Workflow
-1. '1.
-Package installer/ Package Installer.R'
-- inputs:
-- outputs:
+This folder is used as output folder for all '.csv' files constructed by R-files in the folder '7.
+Hedging real data' when maturity is put to 30.